sonic-net/SONiC/doc/Sonic-mclag-hld.md

 RFC7275 also describes so called “Application Connection State Machine”, which are designed for application exclusively, and each application maintains its own state machines.

 In this version, when ICCP state machine becomes OPERATIONAL, application state machine will be OPERATIONAL immediately.
+All application state machines will become OPERATIONAL.

 In RFC7275 original requirements, ICCP will sync up many kinds of information with LACP protocol etc. This lite version does not implement the connection between ICCP and teamd to avoid the modification in teamd, there is no information exchange between ICCPd and teamd neither.
 ICCP work with teamd indirectly, for example, when ICCPd detects the change of MAC address for any MLAG member portchannel, ICCPd will inform Linux kernel and teamd will be hence notified by kernel.
 In this way, teamd can notify LACP so that LACP in the server will form teamd interface.
+For not synced info, please check section 7.2 in the RFC 7275.

 ## 5.3.
 Role election